 boota command parses the boot.img header to get the Image and ramdisk.
 It also passes the bootargs as needed (it only passes bootargs in boot.img when it cannot find "bootargs" var in your U-Boot environment).
-To boot the system, do the following:
+To boot from mmcX, do the following:

-boota
+boota mmcX